umijs/umi-plugin-library/README.md

 # umi-plugin-library

-Library develop plugin for umi. document based on docz, and bundle based on babel and rollup.
+Library development plugin for umi.
+The documentation is based on [docz](https://github.com/pedronauck/docz), and bundle is based on babel & [rollup](http://rollupjs.org/).

 ## Install